DrXiao/DrXiao/README.md

 <h1 align="center">Hi 👋, I'm Dr.Xiao</h1>
 <h3 align="center">A Linux and C programming enthusiast</h3>

-- 🌱 I’m currently learning **Linux kernel programming and advanced C programming skills**
+- 🌱 I’m currently learning: **Linux kernel programming and advanced C programming skills**

-- 💬 Ask me about **Linux, C language**
+- 💬 Ask me about: **Linux, C language**

-- 📫 How to reach me **zxc71230@gmail.com**
+- 📫 How to reach me: **zxc71230@gmail.com**

-- ⚡ Fun fact **If you don't feel that C language is easy, it is only because you do not realize how complicated life is**
+- ⚡ Fun fact: **If you don't feel that C language is easy, it is only because you do not realize how complicated life is**

 - 👨‍💻 If you are also a Linux or C language enthusiast, **welcome to discuss the related skills!**